Reading examples of personal statements can be valuable when applying to a university or college course.

 But with so many university personal statement examples available, how do you know if you’re reading a good one?

 Postgraduate personal statements should highlight relevant academic and practical experience, research skills and ambitions and their suitability for the course.
-This postgraduate personal statement example for Creative Industries considers these three critical elements.
+This postgraduate personal statement example for Clinical Linguistics clearly illustrates these three critical elements.

 Studying master’s degree personal statement examples can be especially valuable.
 They’re sometimes referred to as personal mission statements or statements of purpose, so if you’re tasked with writing a personal mission statement, the following example will work for you.